kimmobrunfeldt/promise-retryify/README.md

 const retryingSpotify = promiseRetryify(spotify);

 // Voila!
 We have now a clone of the Spotify API, which supports retrying of
 // API calls.
-It just works.
+The API is exactly the same as in the original library, but it
-retryingSpotify.searchTracks('Adele')
+// transparently retries failed calls. retryingSpotify.searchTracks('Adele')
   .then(result => console.log(result))
   .catch(err => {